GeowazM/The-Network-of-UNESCO-Sites_Changes-Patterns-visualized-with-Cartograms/README.md

 ### Excersice 4
 Follow the steps in excersice 2 to install the [*cartogram3*](https://plugins.qgis.org/plugins/cartogram3/) plugin.
 Use the World Heritage in Danger file to calculate a cartoram.

-#### Which continent is contrary to the Wolrd Heritage cartogram below?
+#### Which continent show the most World Heritage in danger?
+What is the contrary to the Wolrd Heritage cartogram below?

 <br/>